awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-vpc.md

-# VPC Support for Amazon Elasticsearch Service Domains<a name="es-vpc"></a>
+# Launching your Amazon Elasticsearch Service domains using a VPC<a name="es-vpc"></a>

-A *virtual private cloud* \(VPC\) is a virtual network that is dedicated to your AWS account\.
+You can launch AWS resources, such as Amazon Elasticsearch Service \(Amazon ES\) domains, into a *virtual private cloud* \(VPC\)\.
+A VPC is a virtual network that's dedicated to your AWS account\.
 It's logically isolated from other virtual networks in the AWS Cloud\.
-You can launch AWS resources, such as Amazon ES domains, into your VPC\.

 Placing an Amazon ES domain within a VPC enables secure communication between Amazon ES and other services within the VPC without the need for an internet gateway, NAT device, or VPN connection\.
 All traffic remains securely within the AWS Cloud\.
 Because of their logical isolation, domains that reside within a VPC have an extra layer of security when compared to domains that use public endpoints\.